isomerpages/moe-woodlandssec/_resources/Financial.md

 ##### 1) MOE Financial Assistance Scheme (MOE FAS)

-The Ministry of Education provides financial assistance to Singaporean students from our Government and Government aided schools.
+The Ministry of Education provides financial assistance to needy Singaporean students to support them on fees and other school expenses.

+MOE has announced a change in the eligibility for MOE FAS on 16 October 2025.
+For more information on the eligibility criteria and benefits, please visit

 To apply, you may do so using one of the following methods:

 *   Apply to MOE directly via [FormSG](https://go.gov.sg/moe-efas)